Obedience: The 99 And The 1

 "What does it mean to be wise as a serpent?"

-This was the question a friend asked me as we stood outside a bustling cotton market in Central Asia – a region of the world that sees the violence of Islamic extremism and the relentless pressure of communism collide.
+This was the question Ozod* asked me as we stood outside a bustling cotton market in Central Asia – a part of the world where the violence of Islamic extremism and the pressure of communism collide.

 Image: Mike in Central Asia.

-My friend said, "Well tell me, can the serpent hear God?"
+"Well tell me, can the serpent hear God?"
+Ozod said.

 Again, inadequacy and fear of getting it wrong rendered me silent.

-He said, "The serpent can hear God but doesn’t obey God..."
+"The serpent can hear God but doesn’t obey God,”

-My friend paused and with a warm and genuine tone smiled and said, "Sounds a lot like you, right?"
+Ozod paused and with a warm, genuine smile, he said, "Sounds a lot like you, right?"

 He said the scriptures talk about the sheep and the shepherd.
 The sheep hear and obey his voice for they are His most valuable possession, the scriptures also talk about the 99 and the 1.